-With that in mind, Comfort Life has compiled input from those who have retired ahead of you, and moved into communities across Canada.
+With that in mind, Comfort Life compiles input from people who have retired ahead of you, and moved into communities across Canada.
 You want to know that people love having moved, that the benefits of their new community far outweigh the trouble of change.
 Below, you’ll find real stories from real people.
 We think human testimony is as important as numbers and figures.

-When you consider this list, you may find familiar places, or you might find confirmation that where you are is where you should be.
-Or you may find something as far as possible from what you’ve been thinking*.
-Finding the best is not possible without opening your mind to the possibilities.
-So here they are, possibilities to dream about: our take on the best places to retire in Canada.
+This list is up-to-date, offering some familiar places as well as some out-of-the-way retirement destinations we think you should know about*.
+Finding the best is not possible without opening your mind to new possibilities.
+So here they are, possibilities to dream about: our take on the best places to retire in Canada in 2018.

 "Heart of the nation’s capital region"